teklynk/twitch_clips_player/README.md

 Track future development here: [https://github.com/teklynk/twitch_clips_player/projects/1](https://github.com/teklynk/twitch_clips_player/projects/1)

 **NEW FEATURES:**
+- Show clips from channels that you follow.
+Grabs the most recent 100 channels.
 - Use a custom command to start the clips reel and restrict it to Mods only.
-- Type "!command @teklynk @coolstreamer @gamer123 @tekbot" which will play the clips reel for only those channels.
+- Type "!mycommand @teklynk @coolstreamer @gamer123 @tekbot" which will play the clips reel for only those channels.
-- Type "!command" while the clips reel is playing to skip to the next clip.
+- Type "!mycommand" while the clips reel is playing to skip to the next clip.
-- Type "!command stop" to stop the clips player.
+- Type "!mycommand stop" to stop the clips player.

 ## URL Parameters